Charles Rivkin: Motion Picture Association

 As announced on April 28, 2017, Rivkin succeeded Chris Dodd as CEO of the Motion Picture Association (then the Motion Picture Association of America), effective September 5, 2017, and as chairman, effective December 6, 2017.
 Rivkin's priorities include defending intellectual property and bolstering the MPA's content protection efforts, incentivizing the production of new films and television shows to spur job creation and growth, and expanding U.S. studios' access to international markets, particularly China.
 In January 2019 Rivkin was directly responsible for Netflix becoming the first streaming service to join the MPA, helping to further the growth and evolution of the trade association.
 He also aims to elevate the MPA's profile through improved branding and social media communications, as well as more high-profile events in Washington, D.C., and an expanded diversity, equity and inclusion program.
 Rivkin views the entertainment industry not just as an economic force but also as a projection of U.S. values and a form of soft power.

 In September 2019, Rivkin unified the association's regional sub-brands (MPA Canada, MPA Europe, Middle East, and Africa) under the banner of a more globally aligned MPA to better reflect the international audiences its member studios serve.

 In October 2020, Rivkin recruited Apple TV+ to join the Alliance for Creativity and Entertainment (ACE), the global coalition to reduce piracy and protect the legal marketplace for creative content.
 During Rivkin's tenure, ACE membership has grown to include 35 leading global media and entertainment companies.

+In 2024, Rivkin recruited and brought on board Amazon Prime Video & MGM Studios to join the MPA as its seventh member, a notable convergence of tech and entertainment, solidifying the MPA as a voice for the ever-evolving film and television landscape.